 McCown has coached school record holders for the pentathlon, indoor heptathlon, women's indoor and outdoor high jump, women's indoor triple jump, and women's outdoor long jump.

 McCown is a 1996 SFA graduate.
 He is a two-time NCAA Division I National qualifier in the decathlon with a personal best of 7,564 points.
 He was selected to participate in the 1995 U.S. Olympic Festival.
 McCown also competed in the 1995 Team USA vs. Canada Decathlon competition.
 He placed seventh at the NCAA Championships in 1994 to earn All-American honors, and was an NJCAA All-American for Odessa College in 1992.
 McCown was honored as one of the best athletes in SFA history when he was inducted into the SFA Athletics Hall of Fame in October 2010.

 McCown received his master's degree in kinesiology from Sam Houston State in 2002.
 He received his bachelor's degree from SFA in 1996.
-McCown and his wife, Tracy, have an 14-year-old son, Sheldon.
+McCown and his wife, Tracy, have a 16-year-old son, Sheldon.

 77 All-Southland Conference Performers